ethangclark/r2v/README.md

 The idea is that when you call a method on a state object that updates state, relevant views update.
 (Sounds simple, right?)

+`React.useMemo` got you down? r2v is here to help!

 ### Example

 When the button is clicked, the count display will update automatically (even though it lives in a completely separate component).
 No hooks, props, or context are required.